DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 In the United States, Section 801 of the Food and Drug Administration Amendments Act of 2007, known as FDAAA 801, as well as the Final Rule for Clinical Trials Registration and Results Information Submission, known as 42 CFR Part 11, detail clinical trial [registration requirements.](https://clinicaltrials.gov/ct2/manage-recs/fdaaa#OtherFDAAA801Requirements)

+As of January 25, 2023, the NIH has implemented a Data Management and Sharing Policy (DMS), which applies to scientific data generated as part of NIH-sponsored research.
+For more information of this policy, visit the [NIH DMS website.](https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policies/data-management-and-sharing-policy-overview)

 ## The World Health Organization

 The World Health Organization (WHO) regards trial registration as “the publication of an  internationally-agreed set of information about the design, conduct and administration of clinical trials” (WHO, ICTRP Registry Network).
 Trial details are made publicly available in the International Clinical Trials Registry Platform (ICTRP), however, the WHO ICTRP is not itself a clinical trials registry.
 Rather, the ICTRP aggregates clinical trial registrations from registries which meet WHO criteria.
 These criteria are grouped into six content areas: Content, Quality and Validity, Accessibility, Unambiguous, Identification, Technical Capacity, and Administration and Governance (WHO, ICTRP Registry Network).
 This collection of registries, known as the WHO Registry Network, is composed of: